Package Leaflet: Information for the User

 Your doctor may prescribe a different dose if you have kidney problems.

-Swallow the whole tablets with enough water.
+Swallow the tablets whole with enough water.

-Continue taking gabapentin until your doctor tells you to stop.
+Continue taking gabapentina until your doctor tells you to stop.

 Epilepsy:

-Adults and Adolescents:
+Adults and adolescents:

-Children over 6 years old:
+Children over 6 years:

-Gabapentin is not recommended for use in children under 6 years old.
+Gabapentina is not recommended for use in children under 6 years old.

 If you take more Gabapentina Almus than you should:

-If you forgot to take Gabapentina Almus:
+If you forget to take Gabapentina Almus:

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-Rare (may affect up to 1 in 100 people):
+Uncommon Adverse Effects (may Affect up to 1 in 100 People):

 Additionally, in clinical trials in children, aggressive behavior and excessive movement were frequently reported.